calebeds/carmania/README.md

 ## External libraries

-It used some libraries from angular
+It used some libraries from angular:
-NGX Cookie Service
+NGX Cookie Service,
-Angular Material
+Angular Material,
-Angular Infinite Scroll
+Angular Infinite Scroll,
 ngx-infinite-scroll